mihneadb/mihneadb.github.io/_posts/2013-10-07-what-i-love-about-mozilla.markdown

 [Mitchell](https://blog.lizardwrangler.com/) explained at the Summit, can be reduced to three basic principles:

-1. The Web should be *open*: The Internet is a public source of information that must be open to and accessible to anybody around the world.
+1. The Web should be *open*: The Web is a public source of information that must be open to and accessible to anybody around the world.

-2. The Web should be *interoperable*: People should not be locked in to an ecosystem and they should be able to use the technology they prefer to access the Internet.
+2. The Web should be *interoperable*: People should not be locked in to an ecosystem and they should be able to use the technology they prefer to access the Web.

-3. The Web should be *ours*: People should have the ability to shape the Internet experience and be able to contribute with content without requiring permission from a central entity.
+3. The Web should be *ours*: People should have the ability to shape the Web experience and be able to contribute with content without requiring permission from a central entity.